How to plan for the absence of a nonprofit executive director

 - How long will the ED be unavailable?

-Ensuring a smooth transition
+Ensuring a smooth transition of the nonprofit executive director

 The adage “plan for the worst but hope for the best” rings true for nonprofit leaders.
 The absence of an ED can create chaos and place the organization’s assets and mission at risk.
 Boards who fail to recognize and respond to the threat of an ED’s absence are abdicating their legal and ethical duties.
 One tool to subvert these issues is a succession plan.